Emceyy/Weather_API/README.md

 To use the app, simply enter a location in the input field and click on the "Go" button.
 The app will display the name of the location, the current temperature in Celsius, and an icon indicating the weather condition.

+## License

+This project is licensed under the ISC license.